Online Glasses Review

 Q: How much does an average pair of glasses and lenses from Zenni Optical cost?

 Depending on the frame and lens options you choose, you can generally expect to spend between $15-$25 for a pair of single-vision prescription glasses.
 Zenni offers frames from the dirt cheap price of $6.95 up to $45.95, with multiple options in between.
-Standard 1.50 or 1.57-index lenses are included for no additional charge, but any special coatings like anti-glare or anti-fog are extra.

 Q: Does Zenni offer any kind of special discounts or sales?

 You betcha!
 Despite having some of the cheapest glasses around, Zenni also offers an additional 10% off orders for active military members/spouses and veterans, first responders/medical professionals, students, and teachers.
-Or, if you don’t fall into any of those categories, get 10% off when you sign up for their newsletter.

 Q. Does Zenni Optical accept vision insurance?